paperboi/kindle2notion/README.md

 ![Kindle2Notion Demo][product-demo]

-A Python script to export all the clippings from your Kindle device to a page in Notion.
+A Python package to export all the clippings from your Kindle device to a page in Notion.
 Run this script whenever you plug in your Kindle device to your PC.
-The underlying idea behind this code is to marry the solitary reading experience of a Kindle with the note-taking capabilities of a cloud-based service like Notion.

 A key inspiration behind this project was the notes saving feature on Google Play Books, which automatically syncs all your highlights from a book hosted on the service to a Google Doc in real time.
 I wanted a similar feature for my Kindle and this project is one step towards a solution for this problem.